 ESG guidelines for the securitisation sector

-A reference point for originators, issuers, investors and other intermediaries in developing environmental, social and governance (ESG) practices in securitisation, enhancing transparency and comparability in the Australian market.
+A reference point for originators, issuers, investors and other intermediaries in developing sustainability practice in securitisation that enhances transparency and comparability in the Australian market.

 As a specialist investor in emissions reduction, the CEFC has played a leading role in the market development and issuance of climate or green fixed income products in Australia – with substantial investments in securitisation funding across the auto, personal loan and home mortgage sectors.